Jon Kennedy's 'Postcards from

 an attempt to communicate between an American lay missionary

-in Northern Ireland, his new friends there, his friends in his
+in Northern Ireland, his friends there, his friends in his home

-home parish in Silicon Valley, California, and his friends in
+parish in Silicon Valley, California, and his friends in his

-his native coalfields of Western Pennsylvania, and any others
+native coalfields of Western Pennsylvania, and any others interested.

-interested.
-When time for deeper reflection is lacking, this
+When time for deeper reflection is lacking, this may consist

-may consist mainly of reposts of things from online networks
+mainly of reposts of things from online networks that seem to

 Nanty Glo Home Page, on which this blog resides, and all